Windows Phone 8 is well over a year old now, yet until recently we knew very little about Windows Phone 10.

 We're scouring the web everyday to bring you all the latest on Windows Phone 10 and we'll be constantly updating the information below to give you the best picture of what's to come.

 Windows Phone 10 release date

-Sadly the most recent rumors suggest we won't be seeing Windows Phone 10 until sometime next year.
-A leaked document mentioned dates of between Q2 and Q3, which covers April-September 2015 and that's just for a preview build, so the final release might be even later.
+Early rumors pegged Windows Phone 10 for 2014, but that's been and gone and we're still on Windows Phone 8.1.
+More recently a leaked document mentioned dates of between Q2 and Q3 of 2015, which covers April-September and that's just for a preview build, so the final release might be even later.

-That's now looking almost certain as Windows 10 has been announced and it seems that this will be the basis for Windows Phone 10.
-With Windows 10 not out till next year Windows Phone 10 presumably therefore won't be either.
+That's now looking almost certain as Windows 10 has been announced and is expected to launch this year and it seems that this will be the basis for Windows Phone 10.

-It looks like Microsoft is starting to prepare for a launch though, as according to WinBeta it's been sending builds of Windows Phone 10 out to select partners, though apparently it's an old version with little in the way of new features.
+While we might not see a final build of Windows Phone 10 for many months yet it looks like Microsoft is starting to prepare for a launch, as according to WinBeta it's been sending builds of Windows Phone 10 out to select partners, though apparently it's an old version with little in the way of new features.

 We also may have heard about one of the first Windows Phone 10 handsets- the Microsoft Lumia 940.